makevoid/try-deno/Readme.md

 # try-deno

-Trying out Deno's Dinatra (using JS) - task: get the latest mainnet eth block number
+Trying out Deno's Dinatra (using JS)

+This is a sample API that exposes an ethereum blockchain API (you can use it to read blocks information).

+### Dependencies

+- A Geth (go-ethereum) full node, exposing local rpc to localhost

+The app queries a Geth / Ethereum node via its JSON RPC API.

 ### run